 The technology is also not hard to explain.
 VoIP converts the sound into digital packets and route it like any other data packet such as E-mail or document.
-The end user receives that data packet which is converted back to audio.
+The end-user receives that data packet which is converted back to audio.
 This explanation may come across as oversimplification and, yes, it is true to some extent.
-Business VoIP systems nowadays are equipped with more sophisticated and advanced set of features.

 Consumer VoIP has replaced the conventional phone line that was used as a primary channel of communication.
 It does not come with many advanced features except basic caller ID, voicemail, etc. On the other hand, business VoIP is designed to replace the enterprise phone systems that organizations use to connect their employees internally with each other and externally to the public network.
 It is equipped with variously advanced functionalities such as conference calls, IVR, auto attendant, to name a few.